CFSAN-Biostatistics/snp-pipeline/README.rst

-This software was developed with the objective of creating high quality SNP matrices for sequences from closely-related pathogens, e.g., different samples of Salmoella enteriditis from an outbreak investigation.
+This software was developed with the objective of creating high quality SNP matrices for sequences from closely-related pathogens, e.g., different samples of Salmonella enteriditis from an outbreak investigation.
 The focus on closely related sequences means that this code is not suited for the analysis of relatively distantly related organisms, where there is not a single reference sequence appropriate for all the organisms for which an